telerik/blazor-docs/knowledge-base/change-theme-runtime.md

             // Change current Telerik theme
             await js.InvokeVoidAsync("changeTelerikTheme", newThemeSwatchUrl);

+            // The algorithm continues in the NotifyThemeChanged method }

+        [JSInvokable("NotifyThemeChanged")]
+        public void NotifyThemeChanged()
+        {
             // Refresh all Telerik components that use SVG or Canvas rendering (Charts, Gauges, BarCodes, QR Codes) ChartRef?.Refresh();

+            LoaderVisible = false;

+            // This method is not an EventCallback, so you need StateHasChanged() to hide the Loader or make other changes in the UI
+            StateHasChanged();
         }

+        protected override async Task OnAfterRenderAsync(bool firstRender)
+        {
+            if (firstRender)
+            {
+                // Ensure HTML is ready
+                await Task.Delay(1);

+                // Send the Razor component's reference to the client
+                // to be able to call NotifyThemeChanged() await js.InvokeVoidAsync("saveDotNetRef", DotNetRef);
+            }

+            await base.OnAfterRenderAsync(firstRender);
+        }

         protected override async Task OnInitializedAsync()
         {
+            DotNetRef = DotNetObjectReference.Create(this);

             PopulateThemes();

             GenerateData();